tox-dev/tox/docs/example/general.rst

 Dependency changes and tracking
 -------------------------------

-Creating virtual environments and installing dependencies is a expensive operation.
+Creating virtual environments and installing dependencies is an expensive operation.
 Therefore tox tries to avoid it whenever possible, meaning it will never perform this unless it detects with absolute certainty that it needs to perform an update.
 A tox environment creation is made up of: